-The Underwriting Committee consists of four members, including the Chief Executive Officer, the Head of Underwriting, the Chief Risk Officer and Head of Compliance and the Head of Claims.
+The Underwriting Committee consists of four members, including the Chief Executive Officer, the Head of Underwriting, the Chief Risk Officer and the Head of Claims.
+The Head of Compliance is an invitee to this committee.
 The Chair may request individual Company underwriters or other staff members to attend meetings, as and when required.